The Australian National Maritime Museum is Australia’s national centre for maritime collections, exhibitions, research and archaeology.

 The museum presents a changing program of stimulating exhibitions and events to share Australia’s maritime history and connect the stories, objects, people and places that are part of our country’s narrative.
 We welcome over 850,000 visitors annually including families, interstate and international tourists.
 Over 13,000 members support the museum and regularly enjoy special events and activities.

 Custodians of Floating Historical Vessels

-The museum has one of the largest floating historical vessel collections in the world, featuring the renowned replica of Captain Cook’s HMB Endeavour, the former Navy destroyer HMAS Vampire, the former Navy patrol boat HMAS Advance and former Navy submarine HMAS Onslow.
+The museum has one of the largest floating historical vessel collections in the world, featuring the renowned replica of Captain Cook’s HMB Endeavour, the replica Duyfken, the first known European vessel to visit the continent, the former Navy destroyer HMAS Vampire, the former Navy patrol boat HMAS Advance and former Navy submarine HMAS Onslow.
 Docked at our wharves, visitors can climb aboard to explore life at sea.
 More about our vessels.

 Exhibitions and Permanent Galleries

 Our permanent and temporary exhibitions and our National Maritime Collection explore and represent Australia’s close links to the sea covering Indigenous Australian’s deep connection to ocean, early exploration, immigration, commerce, defence, adventure, sport, play and identity.
 From fascinating artefacts, thought-provoking exhibitions and fun activities for kids (and big kids), the museum gives local and international visitors a chance to connect to Australia’s maritime past and present in surprising ways.
 Learn more about hosting an exhibition or display.

 The museum offers over 30 workshops and tours across a number of curriculum areas.
 Run by qualified and experienced teacher guides, sessions are imaginative and hands-on and suitable for students from year one to university level.
 Remote and regional schools can attend via the latest digital technology.
 Learn more about our educational offerings.

 Travelling Programs Connecting the Museum to All Australians